feross/queue-microtask/README.md

 This package (`queue-microtask`) is four times smaller than `immediate`, twice as small as `asap`, and twice as small as using `process.nextTick` and letting the browser bundler shim it automatically.

-Note: This package does not have proper microtask support in old browsers.
-Instead, old browsers fallback to `setTimeout`.
-This will be slower, but it allows us to avoid including a complicated solution.
+Note: This package throws an exception in JS environments which lack `Promise` support -- which are usually very old browsers and Node.js versions.

-Since the `queueMicrotask` API is supported in Chrome, Firefox, Safari, Opera, and Edge, **the vast majority of users will get the optimal experience**.
-Any JS environment with `Promise`, which is almost all of them, also get the optimal experience.
-If you need optimal performance in old browsers, use one of the alternative packages.
+Since the `queueMicrotask` API is supported in Node.js, Chrome, Firefox, Safari, Opera, and Edge, **the vast majority of users will get optimal performance**.
+Any JS environment with `Promise`, which is almost all of them, also get optimal performance.
+If you need support for JS environments which lack `Promise` support, use one of the alternative packages.

 ## What is a shim?